static-analysis-engineering/CodeHawk-Binary/chb/ast/doc/api.md

   ```

 - **mk_branch**: creates a if-then-else statement with a condition
   expression and if and else branches as child statements.
+The target
+  address is the address in hex of the target of the conditional
+  jump.
   ```
   def mk_branch(self,
     condition: ASTExpr,
     ifbranch: ASTStmt,
     elsebranch: ASTStmt,
-    relative_offset: int
+    targetaddr: str,
     stmtid: Optional[int],
     locationid: Optional[int],
     labels: List[ASTLabel] = []) -> ASTReturn